U.S. Commerce Dept finds Chinese exporters dumped ceramic tile

 The Commerce Department said it would impose a preliminary anti-dumping duty of 114.49% on Belite Ceramics (Anyang) Co.
 Ltd; 114.49% on Foshan Sanfi Import & Export Co.
 Ltd.; and 178.20% or 356.02% on other Chinese exporters.

-Glazed ceramic floor and wall tiles from China, which are popular items at major U.S. home-supply chains, including Home Depot (HD.N), Lowe’s (LOW.N) and Floor & Decor (FND.N), are currently subject to a 25% tariff as part of the U.S. Trade Representative’s “Section 301” penalties on China.
+Glazed ceramic floor and wall tiles from China, which are popular items at major U.S. home-supply chains, including Home Depot, Lowe’s and Floor & Decor, are currently subject to a 25% tariff as part of the U.S. Trade Representative’s “Section 301” penalties on China.

 In September, the Commerce Department found that imports of ceramic tile from China are unfairly subsidized and it imposed preliminary duties ranging from about 104% to 222%.